evancz/guide.elm-lang.org/architecture/README.md

   ...
 ```

+That is really the essence of The Elm Architecture!
 We will proceed by filling in this skeleton with increasingly interesting logic.